 Today’s message for New York’s high-risk children is “your childhood, your life, your future don’t matter.”
 With a focus on prevention rather than intervention they can.

 Erie County has the highest rate of indicated child abuse in NY, and 17 child fatalities in the last 6 years.
-Senator Tim Kennedy, who represents the county, is committed to securing funding for these primary prevention programs, as is Senator Daniel Squadron from New York City.
+Senator Tim Kennedy, who represents the county, is committed to securing funding for these primary prevention programs, as is Senator Daniel Squadron from New York City [Daniel Squadron is no longer a member of the NY state senate].
 Mayor de Blasio and our leaders in Albany should be too.
 We simply can’t afford not to.

 Melanie has an ACE score of 6.